K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 ## How to use

-Connect the USB-UART (labeled com port on some boards) to your PC.
+Connect the USB-UART (labeled COM port on some boards) to your PC.
 Connect the USB-OTG port to the IC-905.
 Upload precompiled firmware per instructions on the Wiki page (under  construction).
 If you can successfully set up the Expressif ESP-IDF extension in Visual Studio Code then you can build this repository locally and upload.
 You can use any serial monitor (putty, Arduino, esp-idf) to monitor the debug info on the com port.
+The USB host port requires 5V for the radio USB port to see and activate.
+More details on that below and in the Wiki pages.

-You can also take 2 boards and connect their USB-OTG ports together using a Type C to Type C USB cable.
-On one, designated the 'Device", run the tusb-serial-device example.
+If no radio is available and you just want to check things out (within limits), you can take 2 boards and connect their USB-OTG ports together using a Type C to Type C USB cable.
+On one, designated the 'Device", run the tusb-serial-device example code.
 On the other run this code.
-This code is configured to look for 2 possible USB VID and PID (vendor and Product IDs) so will connect with either a radio or the ESP32-S3 DevKit 1 device.
-When things are working you will see the debug with the correct frequency and you can put a voltmeter on the board IO pins and see 0V and 3.3V per the pin assignments.
+This code is configured to look for 2 possible USB VID and PID (vendor and Product IDs) so will connect with either a radio or the ESP32-S3 DevKitC-1 device.
+Connect the COM port of each board to your PC and open a terminal on each to see them talk.

+Connected to a radio, when things are working you will see the debug on the COM port with the correct frequency info from the radio and you can put a voltmeter on the board IO pins and see 0V and 3.3V per the pin assignments.

 ### Hardware Required

 You will need one ESP32-S3 board which is capable of USB-OTG support.
 Some other boards support USB-OTG as well.
 The easiest way to develop and test is to use a model with 2 USB ports, one port for OTG (operating in USB Host mode) and the other port (USB-UART) to program and debug the board.

-I used 2 board models, one with Host 5V and a 4.3" LCD screen, the other a small module with no screen and you need to have a Y cable to siupply +5VDc on the USB host bus port.
-ESP32-S3 devices here that support OTG and have a second USB port for debug and programming.
-Will need to settle on the final device to use.
+For dev I used 2 board models, one with Host 5V and a 4.3" LCD screen, the other a small module with no screen and you need to have a Y cable to supply +5VDC on the USB host bus port.
+You can modify the USB host cable or jumper 5V on the CPU module PCB.

 What I used:

 ESP32-S3-DevKit N16R8 Development Board - small module with 2 ports.
 About $7 each.
-You need to add 5V with a Y cable or jumper to USB or external 5V to power the client device (radio or another test board).
-There are many variations that will work, most important is the ESP32-S3 and the 2 USB ports, one OTG.
+The PSRAM is not used so other models with smaller or no PSRAM will work.
+You need to add 5V with a Y cable or jumper 5V to the USB host port connector to power the client device (radio or another test board).
+There are many CPU variations that will work, most important feature is the ESP32-S3 and 2 USB ports, one OTG.

 https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32s3/esp32-s3-devkitm-1/user_guide.html#getting-started